aniketchawardol/aniketchawardol/README.md

   - **React:** Functional components, hooks, and state management

 - **Backend Development:**
+  - **Appwrite:** For building secure and scalable backend applications by offering pre-built APIs for user authentication, databases, file storage, and real-time capabilities.
   - **Express JS:** For building robust server-side applications
   - **Node JS:** For executing JavaScript on the server
   - **MongoDB:** A NoSQL database for handling flexible, schema-less data